TACC/Lmod/docs/source/441_lmod_glossary.rst

        A local Lua function defined within ``src/cmdfuncs.lua``, specifically as a helper function called by ``Load_Usr()``.
 Its primary responsibilities are:

        1. To process the array of module name arguments (``argA``) passed from the command line.
-       2. To distinguish between modules to be loaded and modules to be unloaded (typically those prefixed with a minus sign), sorting them into separate internal lists.
+       2. To distinguish between modules to be loaded and modules to be unloaded (those prefixed with a minus sign), sorting them into separate internal lists.
        3. To convert these module name strings (e.g., "foo/1.0") into ``MName`` objects, which are Lmod's internal representation for modules.
        4. It accepts a ``check_must_load`` boolean parameter, which dictates whether Lmod should verify at the end of the process if all requested modules were successfully loaded.